 Amazon Echo Plus features

-Of course, Echo Plus wants you to use your voice but there are two hardware buttons on top – one for muting the mic, and another for activating Alexa without voice.
+Of course, Echo Plus wants you to use your voice to control it, but there are two hardware buttons on top – one for muting the mic, and another for activating Alexa without your voice.
 And, as we mentioned, you can twist the top to change the volume.
 Like the new Echo but unlike the original Echo, there's also an aux output to connect to a bigger sound system, but you'd usually do this with just an Echo Dot rather than paying for a speaker and then not using it.

-Where Echo has improved since version one is in terms of its feature set, which has grown continuously thanks to diligent support from Amazon and a growing arsenal of third-party apps or 'Skills' that let you do everything from ordering an Uber to receiving hypnotherapy.
+Where Echo has improved since version one is in terms of its feature set, which has grown continuously thanks to diligent support from Amazon and a growing arsenal of third-party apps (or 'Skills') that let you do everything from ordering an Uber to receiving hypnotherapy.
 And there's also the significant price drop, too.

 Setup and fine control – such as configuring your user account, telling Echo where you live and pairing Echos together – is all done through the Alexa app for iOS and Android.
 This was a bit ropey to begin with, but has markedly improved.

 Wi-Fi and a very short setup is all it needs to be functional, although you should make sure you subsequently pair your Amazon, Spotify and Google accounts, and choose your favourite news sources and sports team as well.

 Indeed, the Google Calendar integration is excellent and truly it is better than the implementation on Google Home, which is a bit weird isn't it?